Thursday, February 27, 2025

 I turned to these not because I craved the taste of ash

-or the bitter tang of Sangria on my tongue,
+or the bitter tang of Sangria,

 but because they were easy to come by,